leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 - **Filter plot button:** Clicking this button updates the plot, so that only pairwise comparisons, originating from the selected groups of the selected feature, will be included in the plot.
 - **Reset filteration button:** Clicking this button resets the filtering and updates the plot so that all data is shown.

-## Multiple Genomes Visualization
+## Multiple Species Visualization

-The multiple genomes visualisation tab is active when the input file contains more than one reference genomes.
+The multiple Species visualisation tab is active when the input file contains more than one species.
-It presents APSS-based analysis for all the reference genomes or for a selected subset.
+It presents APSS-based analysis for all the species or for a selected subset.

-### Setting the genomes that will be included in the analysis
+### Setting the species that will be included in the analysis
-- **All genomes:** Include all available reference genomes.
+- **All species:** Include all available species.
-- **Select a subset of genomes:** Using the multi-select widget, it is possible to select specific genomes to be included in the analysis.
+- **Select a subset of species:** Using the multi-select widget, it is possible to select specific species to be included in the analysis.
-By default, the genomes are sorted by their abundance (the number of compared pairs), but they can be sorted alphabetically by their names as well.
+By default, the species are sorted by their abundance (the number of compared pairs), but they can be sorted alphabetically by their names as well.
-- **Update genome selection button:** Clicking this button updates the set of genomes that are included in the analysis.
+- **Update species selection button:** Clicking this button updates the set of species that are included in the analysis.

 ### Initial bar-plots
 The initial presented bar-plots allow the user to interactively change the number of sub-sampled regions